kmcminn/cmon/README.md

 ### nagios ###
 The plugin lacks warning and critical threshold abilities.
-Add it to your plugins directory and get hacking!
+Don't have a need for them at the moment.

 ### zenoss3 ###
-cmon/zenoss3 is non-developer mode zenpack that was last tested in zenoss3.
-Alternately you can use the nagios plugin as a command in zenoss3.
+cmon/cmon/zenoss3 is a non-developer mode zenpack that was last tested in zenoss3.
+See notes for zenoss4 for using as a command datasource.

 ### zenoss4 ###
-use as a command datasource and call it directly on the command line. add datapoints manually.
+use just the plugin as a command datasource in your monitoring templates.
+Performance variables are GAUGE types and in zenoss the datapoint name needs to match the performance variable name in the output of the script.
+You'd typically install this in $ZENHOME/bin

 # Notes #
 The nagios plugin's regex and xpath logic has been well vetted in large production environments.
 If you see any improvements, please let me know.
 The code is a bit rough around the edges but largely effective for the audiences that will use and maintain it.
 The zenoss3 zenpack has a twisted daemon that bolts into a zenoss collector which will save you cycles on spawning a python shell with every invocation and is fairly fast.